 Advanced Micro Devices rose by 142 per cent during 2019.
 Will it last?
 Our AMD stock forecast looks at the threats and opportunities for the company.

 For Advanced Micro Devices – known as AMD for short – 2019 was a whirlwind.
 The semiconductor company began January 2019 at $19, marching to $46 by year end.
-It was a rise of 142 per cent and took the company’s stock to a share price that hasn’t been seen since 2000.
-AMD has clocked further highs so far in 2020, nearing $52 in the middle of January.
+It was a rise of 142 per cent and took the company’s stock to a share price that hasn’t been seen since 2000. has clocked further highs so far in 2020, nearing $52 in the middle of January.
 Here, we’re going to look at the AMD stock forecast for the coming months – and explore the factors behind its runaway performance.

 Advanced Micro Devices (AMD) news

 First, let’s remind ourselves about what AMD is known for.
 The company was founded back in 1969.
 Among other things, it manufactures the microprocessors found in PCs – and tens of millions of Windows computers have been powered by its technology.
-When it comes to market share, AMD has been a distant second to Intel for some years, but recent developments have given the company momentum.
+When it comes to market share, has been a distant second to Intel for some years, but recent developments have given the company momentum.

 Over the course of 2018, AMD's stock market performance seemed unstoppable.
 Its share price rose from about $10 to $17, a jump of 70 per cent (prices spiked in September of that year, ballooning to $32).
 As we’ve already seen, this explosive growth has continued ever since.

 The AMD stock forecast has been upbeat thanks to a complete change in strategy, which began when Dr Lisa Su was appointed the company’s new CEO in the autumn of 2014.
 At the time, the company was facing financial challenges, and continually losing market share to the likes of Intel and NVIDIA.
-Under her leadership, AMD has performed extensive research on future trends – aggressively investing in the development of high-performance computing products that will satisfy the market’s needs a few years down the line.
+Under her leadership, has performed extensive research on future trends – aggressively investing in the development of high-performance computing products that will satisfy the market’s needs a few years down the line.

 Some lines of AMD processors, such as the Ryzen, have been regarded as superior to Intel’s in terms of performance.
 This has naturally paid dividends in terms of sales, with retailers reporting that AMD has been comfortably outselling Intel when it comes to certain products.

-The AMD long-term outlook has also been rosy because of how the company has won lucrative contracts to provide key components for upcoming games consoles from Microsoft and Sony alike.
+The AMD long-term outlook has also been rosy because of how the company has won lucrative contracts to provide key components for upcoming games consoles from and alike.
 The new iterations of the Xbox and PS5 are set to be sold in their millions, and all of this will undoubtedly help AMD’s bottom line.

 How high will AMD stock go?